oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

 We're also [available for office hours](/contact/) to help work through your specific case.

+{% callout 'note', false %}

+The examples in this article are best viewed in a Chromium browser, version 131 or later.
+In the examples that show that an anchor is not found, be aware of a [bug](https://issues.chromium.org/issues/388575663) in Chromium that causes elements with a `position-area` rule that do not have a valid anchor to be positioned incorrectly. 🤷🏼‍♂️

+{% endcallout %}

 <h3 id="anchor-as-a-parent-to-the-positioned-element">Anchor as a parent to the positioned element</h3>

 While a positioned element can be a child of the anchor, this is the primary